thomkrillis/thehackerati.github.io/blog/README.md

 Feedback
 ----------
 If there is a problem, email alex@thehackerati.com to file a report.
-If you can't see the repo email geoff@thehackerati.com.
+If you can't see the repo, email geoff@thehackerati.com.